Isi-dev/ComfyUI-UniAnimate-W/README.md

 - > In the 'Align & Generate poses for UniAnimate' node, The first frame of the target pose sequence is used to calculate the scale coefficient for aligning the pose sequence with the reference image.
 If this frame includes the entire face and full-body pose (hands and feet), it will result in more accurate estimations and better video generation results.

-- > To run the "Animate image with UniAnimate" node, **~12GB** of GPU memory will be used.
+- > To run the `Animate image with UniAnimate` node, **~12GB** of GPU memory will be used.
 If your GPU has less memory, you can reduce the max_frames value from 32 to 24, 16, or 8.

 - > You can also generate a video first, and then upload the last frame of the video as a pic to generate the next frames with `useFirstFrame` set to true in the `Align & Generate poses for UniAnimate` node.